-- What we do: We remove all traces of corrosion, and treat the bare metal with primers before fixing your glass.
+- Auto Glass Canada :Remove all the traces of corrosion and treat the bare metal with primers before fixing your glass.

-- What we do: Our technicians ensure the glass is well primed and drying time is sufficient to allow the best bonding.
+- Auto Glass Canada : Our technicians ensure the glass is well primed and Allow sufficient time (curing period) for the best bonding results.

-- What others do: Plunge cuts while removing glass saves time, but scratches the metal.
+- THEM : Plunge cuts while removing the glass, which scratches the metal.

-- What we do: Our technicians are trained to scrub the glasses well to avoid any possibility of contamination.
+- Auto Glass Canada : We train our technicians to scrub the glasses thoroughly to avoid any possibility of contaminations.

 RESPECTING SECURITY STANDARDS

 All work is carried out according to Canadian automobile safety standards and Federal Motor Vehicle Safety Standards (FMVSS):